 Read the full review: ASUS ZenBook UX330UA-AH55

 CPU: 7th-gen Intel Core i7-7500U | Graphics: Nvidia GeForce 940MX | RAM: 16GB | Screen: 15.6-inches FHD (1920×1080) IPS | Storage: 256 SSD

-The Samsung Notebook 9 NP900X5N-X01US is a premium ultrabook, with all-day battery life, but don’t really need a higher-than-HD display.
-It redefines the concept of thin and light laptops, and it bolsters with one of Intel’s high-performance, highly efficient seventh-generation Core i7 processor and a snappy solid-state-drive alongside a premium build.
+The Samsung Notebook 9 NP900X5N-X01US is a premium ultrabook, with all-day battery life, but doesn’t really need a higher-than-HD display.
+It redefines the concept of thin and light laptops, and it bolsters with one of Intel’s high-performance, highly efficient seventh-generation Core i7 processors and a snappy solid-state drive alongside a premium build.

 Read the full review: Samsung Notebook 9